-The UK production will welcome West End and Broadway legend Rachel Tucker, renowned for her portrayal of Elphaba in Wicked.
-Tucker will take on the roles of Beverley, Anette and others.
+The UK cast includes West End and Broadway legend Rachel Tucker, renowned for her portrayal of Elphaba in Wicked.
+Tucker takes on the roles of Captain Beverley Bass, Anette and others.

 Jenna Boyd, Nathanael Campbell, Clive Carter, Mary Doherty, Robert Hands, Helen Hobson, Jonathan Andrew Hume, Harry Morrison, Emma Salvo, David Shannon, and Cat Simmons also join the bill.
 Mark Dugdale, Bob Harms, Kiara Jay, Kirsty Malpass, Tania Mathurin, Alexander McMorran, Brandon Lee Sears and Jennifer Tierney complete the West End cast.

 Come From Away is a profound musical that really speaks volumes about the power of human kindness during uncertain or unfriendly times.
-It is particularly noteworthy that the London production is happening now, in a world that is so torn up by political turmoil, in the middle of Brexit – although the real strength of Come From Away goes far beyond what is happening in the outside world.
-The real magic is happening on stage.
+It is particularly noteworthy that the London production is happening now, in a world that is so torn up by political turmoil, in the middle of Brexit.

-There are love stories, friendships, and achingly powerful moments where characters struggle to find out what has happened to loved ones back home – through it all though, there is an unrivalled wit and humour to the piece, which just proves that even in the toughest of times, it helps to laugh.
+There are love stories, friendships, and achingly powerful moments where characters struggle to find out what has happened to loved ones back home – though through it all, there is an unrivalled wit and humour to the piece, which just proves that even in the toughest of times, it helps to laugh.

-The cast are astounding, shifting between high-octane crowd pleasers like show opener Welcome to the Rock, Heave Away and Screech In, to slower, more isolated moments of storytelling such as Somewhere in the Middle of the Nowhere, Something’s Missing and the epic Me and the Sky with aplomb.
+The cast are astounding, shifting between high-octane crowd pleasers like show opener Welcome to the Rock, Heave Away and Screech In, to slower, more isolated moments of storytelling such as Somewhere in the Middle of the Nowhere, Something’s Missing and the 11 o’clock number Me and the Sky.

 While the simple set (half of the band are also visible on stage, in the wings throughout) only goes to strengthen that the thing that really matters here are the stories at the heart of the show.